 Goodluck Hope is a new riverside neighbourhood comprising 841 homes located directly on the River Thames at the historic Leamouth Peninsula.
 Surrounded by water on three sides and situated adjacent to London City Island, the development is Ballymore’s latest east London success story, an extension of a strong footprint which has already delivered some of the most ambitious regeneration schemes in the area.

-The masterplan also includes 2,000 sq m of commercial space, 235 sq m of education floorspace, a brewery, and a restored Grade II-listed Orchard Dry Dock.
+The masterplan also includes 2,300 sq m of commercial space, 250 sq m of education floorspace and a restored Grade II-listed Orchard Dry Dock.

 "Goodluck Hope completes the landscape at Leamouth Peninsula, making the whole island area a landmark in riverside living."

-Having transformed Leamouth North with the creation of London City Island, which is set to become one of London’s leading arts and cultural destinations, Goodluck Hope in Leamouth South completes the landscape at Leamouth Peninsula, making the whole island area a landmark in riverside living.
+Having transformed Leamouth North with the creation of London City Island, which has become one of London’s leading arts and cultural destinations, Goodluck Hope in Leamouth South completes the landscape at Leamouth Peninsula, making the whole island area a landmark in riverside living.